-The method of connection consists of flare connections at the indoor units, flange connections for the piping of the outdoor unit and flare connections for the liquid piping.
+The method of pipe connection is as follows: flare connection for the indoor units, gas pipes for outdoor units, flare connection for P200 and brazed connection for P250 ~ P650; liquid pipes, flare connection.
 Note that the branched sections are brazed.